Telecommunication-Telemedia-Assessment/avrateNG/README.md

 ```
 usage: avrateNG.py [-h] [-configfilename CONFIGFILENAME] [--standalone]

-avrate++

-optional arguments:
+                   [--development]

+AVRateNG

+options:
   -h, --help            show this help message and exit
   -configfilename CONFIGFILENAME
+                        configuration file name (default: config.json)
   --standalone          run as standalone version (default: False)
+  --development, -d     run in dev mode (default: False)

-stg7 2019
+stg7 2023
 ```

 ### Templates

 There are several rating templates implemented, they can be changed in the `config.json`.
-Default template is a classic ACR rating scheme.
+Default template is a classic ACR rating scheme, see e.g. the folder `templates/rating/`.

-### Color Scheme
-To change the color scheme to one with gray background, replace `tempaltes/static/avrate.css` with `tempaltes/static/avrate_gray.css`.

 ### Analysis
 For a first check how the output format could be used in a small analysis, check the jupyter notebook in the `analysis` folder